 This week’s post, Introducing a Voluntary Extended Producer Responsibility Scheme for the New Plastics Economy, was written by Hannah Yang, a third-year student at New York University School of Law and an Articles Editor of the New York University Environmental Law Journal.
 Read the post here.

-By Hannah Yang This post is part of the Environmental Law Review Syndicate.
-Introduction Ocean plastic pollution is a large-scale problem that stems from multiple points of the plastics life cycle, ranging from design, production, use, disposal, and environmental leakage.
-Voluntary extended producer responsibility (EPR)…
+By Hannah Yang, Articles Editor at N.Y.U.
+Environmental Law Journal.
+This post is part of the Environmental Law Review Syndicate.
+Introduction Ocean plastic pollution is a large-scale problem that stems from multiple points of the plastics life cycle, ranging from design, production, use, disposal, and…

 Bostock v.
 Clayton County was marked for a place among landmark Supreme Court jurisprudence as soon as it arrived.1.
 The decision protected LGBTQ+ employees from discrimination based on their sexual orientation or gender identity,2 and LGBT activists and allies rightly celebrated it as an affirmation of basic human rights and dignity.
 But amidst this celebration, excitement arose from a different, surprising, quarter: climate change activists.